aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-resources/writing-updated-resource-data-back-to-mpp/_index.md

 The following piece of code demonstrates this by an example.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithResources-UpdateResourceDataInMPP-UpdateResourceDataInMPP.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithResources-UpdateResourceDataInMPP.cs" >}}